Private equity firms brace for downturn

 Co-president Scott Sperling said that Thomas H. Lee Partners is focusing on less cyclical growth businesses which are better positioned to weather a downturn that could have a similar magnitude to the last financial crisis.

 “It’s certainly not a brave new world that includes no cycle,” he said.
 “Our base case incorporates a recession of the size of 2008.
-The swings can be reasonably violent so you have to recognise how that could affect capital structures.”
+The swings can be reasonably violent so you have to recognize how that could affect capital structures.”

 The global macroeconomic backdrop is also stronger than 2007 and private equity firms are continuing to benefit from broad-based global economic growth, Sperling and Eyerman said.